pedro-nunez/bash-functions/README.md

 ```
 $ new script title of the talk
 ```
-will create a LaTeX document from the script template with a private GitHub repository called script-title-of-talk.
+will create a LaTeX document from the script template with a private GitHub repository called script-title-of-the-talk.

 ### Prerequisites: